Marcedes-Antoniya/Majors/README.md

 # Major Calculator

-Calculates how close a Dartmouth Student is to each major within a certain range of classes.
+Calculates how close an average Student is to each major within a certain range of classes.

 ## TESTING